jonmatum/dotfiles/README.md

 }
 ```

-## GitHub Dark Dimmed Theme for VSCode Terminal
+## VSCode Terminal - GitHub Dark Dimmed Like Theme

-If you prefer the GitHub Dark Dimmed theme for your VS Code terminal, you can use the following configuration:
+If the GitHub Dark Dimmed theme appeals to you for your VS Code terminal, consider implementing the following configuration:

 ```json
 {